 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On January 19 we read one of the New Testament's starkest descriptions of the tribulations that Christ and His followers will face in this world.
-The words, in Mark 8: 30-34, come directly from the Lord's lips.
+In Mark 8: 30-34 we read one of the New Testament's starkest descriptions of the tribulations that Christ and His followers will face in this world.
+The words come directly from the Lord's lips.

 In the verse just before these, Peter has acknowledged Jesus as the Christ.
 Then Jesus, referring to Himself as "Son of Man" to emphasize His humanity, describes the suffering He must undergo—He will be rejected and killed before rising from the dead after three days.
 He rebukes Peter, who speaks out against this unexpected idea of a Messiah who will suffer rather than conquer Israel's enemies.
 Jesus expresses the rebuke in the simplest terms, referring to something children do when playing together: choosing sides.
 He makes it clear that every person is either on God's side or the side of men, meaning the side of those who cannot accept a Savior who suffers and submits.
 He tells not just His disciples but "the multitude" that each of them will have to "deny himself and take up his cross and follow me."

-We often think of these words as applying to the early Christian martyrs, but on this same day the Church remembers a 15th-century Byzantine saint who denied himself and carried his heavy cross for many years.
+We often think of these words as applying to the early Christian martyrs, but the Church also remembers a 15th-century Byzantine saint who denied himself and carried his heavy cross for many years.
 Saint Mark of Ephesus was firmly on God's side.